 You can pay on-line, when you submit your project.
 Payment can be made using a credit or debit card.
 If you do not have a credit or debit card, you can send us a banker's draft.
 Please contact us at for further details.

 I am unsure on how to reference properly, what should I do?

-Please refer to these websites for further information:
+Please refer to the library website for further information.

 I failed in my last project submission.
 Which sections do I need to re-submit?

 If you have failed both the Research Report (RR) and the Skills and Learning Statement (SLS) you will need to re-submit both elements again.

 If you have passed your RR but failed your SLS, you will need to re-submit your SLS.

 If you have passed your SLS but failed your RR, you will need to re-submit your RR.